Pneumonia is a lung infection caused by bacteria, viruses, or fungi.

-Your child is more likely to be admitted to the hospital if he:
+Your child is more likely to be admitted to the hospital if they:

 - Have severe symptoms

 - Are unable to eat or drink

-- Is less than 3 to 6 months old
+- Are less than 3 to 6 months old

-- Has pneumonia due to a harmful germ
+- Have pneumonia due to a harmful germ

-- Has taken antibiotics at home, but isn't getting better
+- Have taken antibiotics at home, but isn't getting better

 If your child has CAP caused by bacteria, antibiotics will be given.
 Antibiotics are not given for pneumonia caused by a virus.
 This is because antibiotics do not kill viruses.
 Other medicines, such as antivirals, may be given if your child has the flu.